-I quite enjoyed scrolling through this list of 'The 20 Most Obscure Superheroes' to find out that Arm-Fall-Off Boy was actually a 'Legion of Super-Heroes' character.
-His power was quite literally as described on the tin, he could detach his arm and use it as a weapon - very handy indeed (dreadful pun intended!).
+I found unexpected enjoyment scrolling through the list of 'The 20 Most Obscure Superheroes'.
+It turns out Arm-Fall-Off Boy is an actual 'Legion of Super-Heroes' character.
+His power was quite literally as described on the tin, he could detach his arms and use them as a weapon - very handy indeed (dreadful pun intended!).

 So why should you care about the most obscure superheroes?

-If the knowledge within the heads of your experts is part of your competitive advantage, it is important to establish and grow the brands of your individuals, not just the firm.
+If the knowledge within the heads of your experts forms part of your competitive advantage, it is important to establish and grow the brands of your individuals, not just the firm.

 The sum of the superhero group The Avengers is only as good as the individual parts (Ironman, Thor, Hulk, etc) coming together.
 By enabling your experts to build their personal brand, you are empowering the whole team to achieve success - and who knows, maybe even save the world!